Right Between the Eyes (Wax song)

 "Right Between the Eyes" is a song by English duo Wax.
-It appears on the album Magnetic Heaven, and was released as the duo's third single from the album.
+It appears on their 1986 debut album Magnetic Heaven, and was released as the duo's second single from the album.

 Reception

 The song became a No. 1 hit in Spain and a moderate hit in Ireland, Belgium and the Netherlands.
-In the U.S. it reached No. 43 while in the UK, the song managed a peak charting of No. 60, and remained on the chart for 5 weeks.
+In the U.S., it reached No. 43 while in the UK, the song managed a peak charting of No. 60, and remained on the chart for 5 weeks.